SmarterApp/smarterapp.github.io/documents/DictionaryGuidelines.md

 * Merriam-Webster's Collegiate® Thesaurus

-Please note that the thesaurus is written for a collegiate/adult audience and use should be in accordance with local policies.
-Merriam Webster has an intermediate thesaurus under development and we will notify states and their service providers as soon as it becomes available.
+*Please note that the current thesaurus is written for a collegiate/adult audience.
+Merriam Webster has an intermediate thesaurus geared towards younger students under development, which should be available Wednesday, February 11, 2015.*

 The API for accessing the Merriam-Webster dictionaries is documented at [http://www.dictionaryapi.com/products/index.htm](http://www.dictionaryapi.com/products/index.htm).
 Registering on that site will allow you to obtain your own license keys free of charge for development purposes.